 Wisconsin Trout Streams incorrectly refers to a major tributary to the East Fork as T50N R7W S25.
 It actually enters the East Fork in Section 28.
 Because of this, the stream is also incorrectly identified in the NR102 list of outstanding and exceptional waters.
 This sand and gravel-bottomed tributary is popular with migratory trout for spawning.
 The majority of the streambank vegetation is tag alder.
 Abundant in-stream cover occurs in the form of rocks, logs, deep pools and undercut banks.

 Author Aquatic Biologist

-The East Fork Cranberry River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+The East Fork Cranberry River was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek